-The James Murray Grier Academic Scholarship assists students who have demonstrated outstanding academic achievement through a minimum cumulative GPA of 3.7 in undergraduate study for new students and at the graduate level for returning students.
-The scholarship will be awarded annually based on faculty recommendation.
+The James Murray Grier Academic Scholarship assists students who have demonstrated outstanding academic achievement through a minimum cumulative G.P.A. of 3.7 in undergraduate study for new students and at the graduate level for returning students.

 Gerald O. and Henrietta A. Jennex Scholarship